 During underwriting, insurance companies are asking for more information about COVID-19 responses and how well providers follow their own protocols, added Jordan Parnell, senior living practice leader for HUB.

-Going through those practices on behalf of the insurer gives providers another opportunity to spot weaknesses in its COVID-19 policies and make needed additions or updates, said Pete Williams, HUB’s North American healthcare practice leader.
+Going through those practices on behalf of the insurer gives providers another opportunity to spot weaknesses in its COVID-19 policies and make needed additions or updates, said Pete Reilly, HUB’s North American healthcare practice leader.

 Williams moderated a March 18 Expo session titled, “Hidden risks in your COVID safety and vaccine programs.”